wp-plugins/ik-facebook/readme.txt

 == Upgrade Notice ==

-= 2.12.5 =
+= 2.12.6 =
-* Fixes: Bust cache when options change
+* Fix: address issue with bad photo read more links in FB Groups.